cosmos/cosmos-sdk/docs/architecture/adr-001-coin-source-tracing.md

 The token has a final denomination on chain `C` of `transfer/channelToB/transfer/channelToA/denom`, where `transfer/channelToB/transfer/channelToA` is the trace information.

-In this context, when the sender of a cross-chain transfer *is* the source where the tokens were originated, the protocol prefixes the denomination with the port and channel identifiers in the following format:
+In this context, upon a receive of a cross-chain fungible token transfer, if the sender chain is the source of the token, the protocol prefixes the denomination with the port and channel identifiers in the following format:

 ```typescript
 prefix + denom = {destPortN}/{destChannelN}/.../{destPort0}/{destChannel0}/denom